 On a recent family outing, my mother and sister got into a shouting match.
 But they weren't mad at each other - they were yelling at the iPhone's navigation system.
-I interrupted to say that the phone didn't understand, or care, that they were upset.
-'Honey, we know," my mum replied.
-"But it should?"
+I interrupted were yening as the inforces have been stated as the state of the say that the phone didn't understand, or care, that they were upset.
+'Honey, we know,' my mum replied.
+'But it should!'
 She had a point.
-After all, computers and technology are only 5 ning smarter, faster and more intuitive.
-Devices and apps can anticipate what we need, sometimes even before we realise it ourselves.
+After all, computers and technology are only becoming smarter, faster and more intuitive.
+Devices and apps can anticipate what we need, sometimes even before apps can anticipate what we need, sometimes even before we realise it ourselves.
 So why shouldn't we expect them to understand our feelings?
-What is more, emotional reactions could be valuable 10 data points for better design and development.
-And we could have a lot of fun with this technology too.
+What is more, emotional reactions could be valuable data points for better design and development.
+And we would have a later of four it does the standard development.
+10 development.
+And we could have a lot of fun with this technology, too.

-Newly developed sensors that use infrared technology to track a heartbeat could eventually allow the gaming industry to create games that can detect when a player's pulse is racing with 15 excitement.
-The possibilities this raises for more imm interactive play are mind-boggling.
-Games could soon adapt in real time to players' physical responses, ramping up the action if they aren't stimulated enough, or tamping it down if it's too scary.
-We are trying to open up the mind of the players for our designers," 20 says the senior director of product planning at one of the top gaming companies.
+Newly developed sensors that use infrared technology to Prevey developed sensors that use infrared technology to track a heartbeat could eventually allow the gaming industry to create games that can detect when a player's pulse is racing with excitement.
+The possibilities this raises for more immersive, interactive play are mind-boggling.
+Games could soon adapt in real time to players' physical responses, ramping up the action if they aren't stimulated enough, or tamping it up the action it they aren't stimulated enough, or tamping it down if it's too scary.
+We are trying to open up the mind of the players for our designers', says the senior director of product planning at one of the top gaming companies.
+20

 Eventually, similar technology is likely to be used for a broader range of applications.
-Shoppers' reactions could be tracked while they are looking at ads or shopping online, in the hope of 25 understanding what is or isn't capturing their interest.
+Shoppers' reactions could be 25 tracked while they are looking at ads or shopping online, in the hope of understanding what is or isn't capturing their the nope or understanding what is or isn't capturing their interest.
 But the possibilities go far beyond even this.
 Tracking our emotional responses could allow us to tailor our lives to what's happening in our bodies throughout the day.
-It could allow doctors to monitor their patients in real time and provide more efficient medical treatments.
-Emotionally intelligent antificial intelligence is clearly on its way But should it be?
+It could allow the state of allow doctors to monitor their patients in real time and provide more efficient medical treatments.
+Emotionally intelligent artificial intelligence is clearly on

+Per Emotionally intelligent artificial intelligence is clearly on its way.
+But should it be?
 Of course, concerns surrounding ethics and privacy are enormous.
-We are talking about massive archives of personal data that are really revealing, the author Clive Thompson sys.
-An insurance company, for example, might want to know its 35 sys.
-An insurance company, for example, might want to know its 35 customers' moods - so it can raise their fees if they show signs of depression or illness.
-But perhaps we would all become better at masking our emotions if we knew that we were being watched and

-Once a phone really does understand our emotions, the 40 possibilities, good and bad, seem to spiral without limit.
+'We are talking about massive archives of personal data that are really revealing, the massive archives of personal data that are really revealing, the 35 author Clive Thompson says.
+An insurance company, for example, might want to know its customers' moods raise their fees if they show signs of depression or illness.
+But perhaps we would all become better at masking our emotions if we knew that we were being watched and analysed.
+Once a phone really does understand our emotions, the possibilities, good and bad, seem to spiral without limit.
 There is no end to the myriad applications of such technology.
 We're not there yet, but the future starts now.
+45